zhenkewu/CFRL/JOSS/paper.md

-For each individual in the data, the preprocessing algorithm sequentially estimates the counterfactual states under different sensitive attribute values and concatenates all of the individual’s counterfactual states into a new state vector.
+For each individual in the data, the preprocessing algorithm sequentially estimates the counterfactual states under different sensitive attribute values and concatenates all of the individual’s counterfactual states at each time point into a new state vector.
 The preprocessed data can then be directly used by existing RL algorithms for policy learning, and the learned policy should be counterfactually fair up to finite-sample estimation accuracy.
 Second, it provides a platform for assessing RL policies based on CF. After passing in any policy and a data trajectory from the